-Alexandros Haridis (Αλέξανδρος Χαρίδης) is a Greek architect and researcher of computation in its interface with architecture, design theory, art and digital technologies.
-He is currently Lecturer at Harvard University (2023–), with primary affiliation with the John A. Paulson School of Engineering and Applied Sciences and joint affiliation with the Graduate School of Design.
-He earned a PhD and MSc in Architecture: Design and Computation (2022) and dual MSc in Computer Science (2017), all from the Massachusetts Institute of Technology, and a professional Diploma of Architect-Engineer from the Aristotle University of Thessaloniki in Greece.
+Alexandros Haridis (Αλέξανδρος Χαρίδης) is a Greek architect and computer scientist.
+He currently teaches and conducts research in the area of design computation at Harvard University (2023–), where his primary affiliation is with the John A. Paulson School of Engineering and Applied Sciences (Computer Science area), joint with the Graduate School of Design.
+He holds a PhD Architecture: Design and Computation (2022), Master of Science in Design Computation and Master of Science in Computer Science (2017), all from the Massachusetts Institute of Technology.
+He received his professional Diploma (M.Arch.) of Architect-Engineer (2014) from the Aristotle University of Thessaloniki in Greece.

-His research investigates how architecture and allied design fields can reveal new avenues for understanding the nature and expanding the prospects of intelligent computing machines.
-Ongoing research examines the transformative role design-centered issues, such as spatial reasoning, value judgement, and creative imagination, can have for modern computing and AI systems.
-His research also aims to establish previously unknown connections between the work of mathematicians, computer scientists, architects, and artists primarily in the United States and Europe who, throughout the 20th century, sought to advance computation in art and design leading to today’s “creative” AI systems.
+human intelligence.
+Ongoing research examines the transformative impact of design-centered issues, such as spatial reasoning, aesthetic value judgement, and creative imagination, on modern computing and AI.
+His scholarly research also aims to establish previously unknown connections between the work of mathematicians, computer scientists, architects, and artists primarily in the United States and Europe, who throughout the 20th century sought to advance computational and mathematical approaches to creation and evaluation of art or design objects leading to today’s “creative” AI systems.

 Published work appears in the peer-reviewed journals Environment and Planning B, Computers & Graphics, Journal of Mathematics and the Arts, and in the Design Computing and Cognition conference series, among other venues.
 Haridis has been supported by a number of fellowships and research grants from the MIT School of Architecture + Planning and the MIT Presidential Fellows Program, the Harvard Data Science Initiative, Biennial of Young Artists, and Onassis and A.G.
 Leventis Foundations, among others.